yroell/terron_workflow_code/README.md

-Author - Yannik Roell
+AUTHOR - Yannik E. Roell
-Manuscript - Development of hierarchical terror workflow based on gridded data - A case study in Denmark Journal - Computers and Geosciences
+MANUSCRIPT - Development of hierarchical terror workflow based on gridded data - A case study in Denmark JOURNAL - Computers and Geosciences
-Affiliation - Department of Agroecology, Aarhus University, Tjele, Denmark
+AFFILIATION - Department of Agroecology, Aarhus University, Tjele, Denmark
-Year - 2019
+YEAR - 2019
-Language - R
+PROGRAMMING LANGUAGE - R
-Email - yannik.roell@gmail.com
+EMAIL - yannik.roell@gmail.com

 The idea behind all of these scripts is to create hierarchical terrons allowing for terrons at multiple scales depending on the study area.
 The scripts use continuous raster data so terron can be modeled by: